nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 The nilenso Design team will participate in the development of TM3 with the aim of answering all 4 major user-facing goals laid out in the TM3TC, but Goal 3 is of utmost importance: "a significantly improved UI/UX" means progressively working toward the core of the Task Manager by first eliminating any pain experienced by users.

-Our designers will be key in ensuring the development team is building what users need and what the community wants.
-They will participate in discussions about improving experiences, like those mentioned above for Mappers, for all HOT roles.
-The proposal and approval process will involve designers early on, from Inception to the fleshing out of each user story.
-During the Inception, designers will facilitate discussions around a cohesive, overarching design.
+Designers will be key in ensuring the software team is building what users need and what the community wants.
+We will participate in discussions about improving experiences, like those mentioned above for Mappers, for all HOT roles.
+The proposal and approval process will involve Design early on, from Inception to the fleshing out of each user story.
+During the Inception, we will facilitate discussions around a cohesive, overarching design.
 When defining each user story, designers will describe the specifics of all physical aspects of the software: appearance, interaction, and time.

-Designers will own the conducting of user experience testing, whether that happens in the HOT testing environment online or in offline testing such as cafe tests for new users who are completely unfamiliar with HOT, OSM, and their respective software ecosystems.
+The Design team will own the conducting of user experience testing, whether that happens in the HOT testing environment online or in offline testing such as cafe tests for new users who are completely unfamiliar with HOT, OSM, and their respective software ecosystems.

 ### 3-2 Development ###